aemkei/jslint-tmbundle/readme.md

 ### Troubleshooting ###

-If you see `nodes: command not found`, make sure your `PATH` variable is correctly set.
+If you see `node: command not found`, make sure your `PATH` variable is correctly set.

 TextMate > Preferences > Advanced > Shell Variables > PATH